THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 all these things that will take place, and to stand before the Son of Man.

-The Bible says that God shall protect some of his “elect remnant” for survival
+Jesus said that God will protect some of his 'elect remnant' for survival during

 For at that time there will be great suffering, such as not been